Anonymous

 From India, Delhi

 A worker dismissed from the establishment can be elected as one of the outside office bearers of the Union.
 An office bearer can be elected as the President of the Union by the members of the said Union.
-Therefore, there is no legal issues.
-So long as the members feel that the industrial relation between the management and the union will not spoil because of his presence for negotiation there is nothing wrong in placing a person dismissed from the company as the President of the union.
+Therefore, there are no legal issues as long as the members feel that the industrial relation between the management and the union will not spoil because of his presence for negotiation.
+There is nothing wrong in placing a person dismissed from the company as the President of the union.

-In a situation above, the issue that will be raised is whether the contract is genuine or sham.
-Simply the Union will not allow the contract workers to take membership in the Union.
-Therefore, what I feel is that the contract given to an outsider is just a camouflage arrangement, and the workers are being supervised by the employer's officers only in all respect including leave, fixing of wages, allotting the work, taking disciplinary action etc. If this is the case, any dispute raised will certainly back fire the employer only.
+In the situation above, the issue that will be raised is whether the contract is genuine or sham.
+Simply put, the Union will not allow the contract workers to take membership in the Union.
+Therefore, what I feel is that the contract given to an outsider is just a camouflage arrangement, and the workers are being supervised by the employer's officers only in all respects, including leave, fixing of wages, allotting the work, taking disciplinary action, etc. If this is the case, any dispute raised will certainly backfire on the employer only.

 From India, Kannur